Skip to content

 Connections

 Link entities with Connection objects that auto-update when entities move.
-Connections are covered in depth on their own page:
+Connections are covered in depth in Connections & Anchors.

 Connected network